Māori Battalion

-The 28th (Māori) Battalion, more commonly known as the Māori Battalion (Te Hokowhitu a Tū), was an infantry battalion of the New Zealand Army that served during the Second World War.
-It formed following pressure on the Labour government from some Māori Members of Parliament (MPs) and Māori organisations throughout the country which wanted to see a full Māori unit raised for service overseas.
-The Māori Battalion followed in the footsteps of the Māori Pioneer Battalion that had served (1915–1919) during the First World War (1914–1918) with success.
-Māori wanted the formation of a distinct military unit in order to raise their profile, and to serve alongside their Pākehā compatriots as part of the British Empire.
+The 28th (Māori) Battalion, more commonly known as the Māori Battalion (Te Hokowhitu a Tū), was a light infantry battalion of the New Zealand Army that served during the Second World War.

+The battalion was formed following pressure on the Labour government from some Māori Members of Parliament (MPs) and Māori organisations throughout the country wanting to see a full Māori unit raised for service overseas.
+The Māori Pioneer Battalion was formed to serve in the First World War (1914–1918).
+Māori wanted the formation of a distinct military unit in order to raise their profile, and to serve alongside their European compatriots as part of the British Empire.
 It also offered Māori the opportunity to prove themselves and potentially secure autonomy.

-Raised in 1940 as part of the Second New Zealand Expeditionary Force (2NZEF), the 28th (Māori) Battalion was attached to the 2nd New Zealand Division as an extra battalion that moved between the division's three infantry brigades.
+In 1940, the 28th Maori Battalion was established as part of the Second New Zealand Expeditionary Force (2NZEF).
+The battalion was attached to the 2nd New Zealand Division and moved between the division's three infantry brigades.
 The battalion fought during the Greek, North African and Italian campaigns, earning a formidable reputation as a fighting force which both Allied and German commanders have acknowledged.
 It became the most-decorated New Zealand battalion during the war.
 Following the end of hostilities, the battalion contributed a contingent of personnel to serve in Japan as part of the British Commonwealth Occupation Force before being disbanded in January 1946.